-OCTOBER 2010 10k
+July 2010 10k

-Promotions of minorities and females-10l
+Promotion rates for minorities and females-10l

-Measurement Driver: Rudolph Nickens, Director of Equal Opportunity and Diversity
+Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Rudolph Nickens, Director of Equal Opportunity and Diversity

-This measure tracks minority and female promotions in comparison to all promotions throughout MoDOT.
-A diverse workforce indicates efficient use of our employees.
-Just as recruitment and retention are important measures of workforce diversity, promotion is a good indicator of the progress the department makes towards a diverse workforce.
+This is a quarterly measure that tracks promotions throughout MoDOT's workforce.
+It then separates the tracked promotions by job groups and also minorities and females.
+Efficient use of people resources provides opportunities for the department to leverage transportation resources with available human capital.
+Just as recruitment and retention are important measures of workforce diversity, promotion is a good indicator of progress towards a diverse workforce at all levels in the department.
 By placing the right people in the right place, the department can better serve its customers and help fulfill its responsibilities to taxpayers.